 EDF Energy is bringing forward an application to construct and operate Sizewell C.

-The Planning Inspectorate will determine the application, not the local councils.
-However, Suffolk County Council and Suffolk Coastal District Council are statutory consultees and will evaluate, challenge and comment upon the proposals for a new nuclear power station to get the best possible outcomes for the people of Suffolk.
+However Suffolk County Council and Suffolk Coastal District Council are statutory consultees and will evaluate, challenge and comment upon the proposals for a new nuclear power station to get the best possible outcomes for the people of Suffolk.

-There are 3 key milestones in the planning phase of the proposed new power station:
+There are 4 key milestones in the planning phase of the proposed new power station:

-The DCO will be produced by EDF following the refinement of their proposals as a result of the public consultation responses.
+- Submission of Development Consent Order (DCO) to the Planning Inspectorate - the DCO will be produced by EDF Energy following the refinement of their proposals as a result of the public consultation responses.
 The Planning Inspectorate may take up to a year to assess the application before making a recommendation to the Secretary of State (SoS).
-Following this recommendation the SoS will have up to three months to make the final decision.
+Following the recommendation the SoS will have up to three months to make their final decision.